Are you looking for information on HDB fire insurance?

 - Repair or dispose of faulty wiring and appliances

-But, before you feel too secure, consider this: even if you follow all the safety precautions, fires can still happen – and they might not even be your fault.
+But before you feel too secure, consider this: fires can still happen, and they might not even be your fault.
+The Singapore Civil Defence Force responded to 1,051 fires in residential premises in 2025, an increase of 8.6% from the year before.

-A fire could start from your neighbours – to the left, right, above, or below you.
+A fire could start from your neighbours, whether to the left, right, above, or below you.
 It’s not just about your own actions.

 Now, what if you were one of those neighbours?
 What would you do then?